clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 updatedDate: 2021-04-21T05:57:27.000+00:00
 title: Managing your content with Clowdr
 slug: content
-description: Learn how to manage Content on Clowdr
+description: Learn how to manage your program's content on Clowdr
 author: Cristal Mojica
 categories:
 - tutorials